 Yes.
 All medical bills will be eliminated with a bankruptcy filing.

-If you are filing a Chapter 7, you can file bankruptcy without using the services of a lawyer.
+If you are filing a Chapter 7, you can file bankruptcy without a lawyer.
 Even though you can do this, it’s not advisable.
 Filling out the forms can be done but “you don’t know what you don’t know” about the bankruptcy laws.
 Many people have made the mistake of thinking that it’s only about filling out forms only to lose their car, home or other possessions because they couldn’t protect them under exemption law.
 It’s cheaper to get a lawyer then to replace a car.
-Many lawyers offer affordable payment plans.
+Many lawyers offer affordable bankruptcy payment plans.
 It’s worth the legal fees to have the peace of mind that either you won’t lose any assets or you are prepared to surrender an asset and have already made plans.

 You can also file a Chapter 13 yourself but it won’t get very far.
-Chapter 13 is a very complicated chapter to file under that requires many court appearances and the knowledge on how to calculate the payment plan, how to get the most benefit from the bankruptcy code and it requires experience and knowledge.
+Chapter 13 bankruptcy is a very complicated chapter to file under that requires many court appearances and the knowledge on how to calculate the payment plan, how to get the most benefit from the bankruptcy code and it requires experience and knowledge.
 I’ve seen lawyers from other areas of law think they can do it themselves only to have to hire a bankruptcy attorney after filing.
 The Chapter 13 trustee’s will usually strongly encourage pro-se filers to get an attorney.
 Those that don’t usually have the case dismissed on procedural deficiencies within a short time.

 In most cases, the answer is no. The answer will turn on the following factors: